 Table 4.39 shows the effects of distance from the house/halls and how it affects proximity to lectures in on-and off-campus housing.
 The respondents that indicated positive have the highest percentage in on-campus housing and respondents that indicated negative have the highest percentage in off-campus housing.
 In on-campus housing, respondents that indicated positive have 64.8% and negative with 35.2%.
 In off-campus housing, respondents that indicated negative have 68.2% and positive with 31.8%.
-Most of the respondents in on-campus housing indicated that distance from the halls positively affected their proximity to lecture, since they stay on-campus and most of the respondents in off-campus housing indicated that distance from their house negatively affected their proximity to lecture.
+Most of the respondents in on-campus housing indicated that distance from the halls positively affected their proximity to lecture, since they stay on-campus and most of the respondents in off-campus housing indicated that distance from the respondents in off-campus housing indicated that distance from the respondents in off-campus housing indicated that distance from the positively affected their proximity to lecture.